What Are Current Liabilities?

 The below example details of unearned subscription revenues for a Media (magazine company)

-Some of the important ways you can analyze current liabilities on balance sheet 1) Working Capital and 2) Current Ratios (& Quick Ratio)
+Some of the essential ways you can analyze them are 1) Working Capital and 2) Current Ratios (& Quick Ratio)

 #1 – Working Capital

 - On the other extreme, inadequate working capital may pose short-term liquidity issues if the company maintains current assets which are not sufficient enough to meet the liabilities.
-Consistent liquidity issues may pose problems in the smooth functioning of the firm and affect the credibility of the company in the market.
+Consistent liquidity issues may pose problems in the firm’s smooth functioning and affect the company’s credibility in the market.

 #2 – Current Ratio & Quick Ratio

-For the retail industry, the current ratio is usually less than 1 meaning that current liabilities on balance sheet are more than current assetsCurrent AssetsCurrent assets refer to those short-term assets which can be efficiently utilized for business operations, sold for immediate cash or liquidated within a year.
+In the retail industry, the current ratio is usually less than 1, meaning that current liabilities on the balance sheet are more than current assetsCurrent AssetsCurrent assets refer to those short-term assets which can be efficiently utilized for business operations, sold for immediate cash or liquidated within a year.
 It comprises inventory, cash, cash equivalents, marketable securities, accounts receivable, etc..

-- Retailers like Walmart, Costco, and Tesco maintain minimal working capital since they are able to negotiate longer credit period with suppliers but can afford to offer little credit to customers.
+- Retailers like Walmart, Costco, and Tesco maintain minimal working capital since they can negotiate longer credit periods with suppliers but can afford to offer little credit to customers.

-- Such retailers also maintain minimal inventory through efficient supply chain management.
+- Such retailers also maintain a minimal inventory through efficient supply chain management.